Aakris/13ElkStackProject/README.md

 - Copy the Elk-Server-Deployment.yml file to /etc/ansible/ directory
 - Update the hosts file to include the ip addresses of the elk machine(s)
 - Run the playbook, and navigate to webservers to check that the installation worked as expected.
-It should look similarly to this
+-It should look similarly to this
 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3